-A Drug-Genome Interaction (DGI) is an association between a medication and a genetic variant that may affect a patient’s response to drug treatment.
+A Drug-Gene Interaction (DGI) is an association between a drug and a genetic variant that may affect a patient’s response to drug treatment.
 The selection of which DGIs to include in the PREDICT program starts with published evidence and FDA guidance.
-All DGIs are reviewed by medical and pharmacy experts, including final approval by Vanderbilt’s Pharmacy and Therapeutics (P&T) Committee.
+All implemented DGIs are reviewed by medical and pharmacy experts, including final approval by Vanderbilt’s Pharmacy and Therapeutics (P&T) subcommittees.

 Patients are identified for genetic testing based on their medical history and the likelihood that genetic information may be useful for drug prescribing in the future.
-Once tested, a patient’s results from the analyzed genes that have been approved as actionable by the Vanderbilt Pharmacy & Therapeutics (P&T) committee will be made available for clinical decision support.
+Once tested, a patient’s results from the analyzed genes that have been approved as actionable will be made available for clinical decision support.

 Depending on the results of the test, dosage adjustments for specific drugs prescribed to the patient or alternative medications may be indicated.
-For management decisions regarding the clinical care of a patient, see the “Drug-Genome Interactions” section of “Patient Summary” or “PREDICT” results within “Labs” in EPIC.
+For management decisions regarding the clinical care of a patient, see the “Genomic Indicators” section of “Patient Summary” or “PREDICT” results within “Labs” in EPIC.
 If a provider orders a medication for which a patient has an actionable genotype, a best practice advisory message will fire to alert the provider and provide clinical recommendations.

 SUPPORTING EVIDENCE FOR PHARMACOGENETIC TESTING